New York Yacht Club Building: Model room

 The model room on the second story is a double-height space, which from the outset was intended as the clubhouse's most important room.
 Sources disagree on the exact dimensions, but the room measures approximately 45 ft wide and 100 ft deep.
 The space is illuminated by the large windows on 44th Street.
 It is decorated in gold, green, and maroon.
 The room houses the NYYC's collection of ship models; in 2001, there were 150 full models and about 1,200 half-models.
 According to Town & Country, "some of the models are as expensive as some yachts".
 Some models are of America's Cup challengers and defenders.
 Other models depict ships that participated in regattas sponsored by the NYYC; before 1951, all regatta participants had to donate at least a half-model of their ships, and many owners chose to donate full models.
 Models were placed in chronological order based on when the ships were commissioned.
 The full models were displayed in glass cases at the center of the room, while the half-models were displayed along the walls.

 The model room also contained awards and trophies, as well as other artifacts from club members.
-The artifacts include the tiller of the yacht America (namesake of the America's Cup); well as a NYYC burgee that Henry Morton Stanley carried during one of his expeditions to Africa; and a model boat carved out of bones.
+The artifacts include the tiller of the yacht America (namesake of the America's Cup), a NYYC burgee that Henry Morton Stanley carried during one of his expeditions to Africa, and a model boat carved out of bones.
 There was also an alcove known as the Palm Court, where the America's Cup trophy was displayed from the building's opening until 1983.
 The trophy was placed in a glass case atop a wooden table; the NYYC had installed a custom bolt in 1972 to secure the cup to the table.